Sheep 101 logo

 0 days

-Corid® (amprolium) is the only coccidiostat used as both a preventative and treatment therapy for coccidiosis, though it is not labeled for sheep.
-Corid can be mixed in the drinking water to prevent outbreaks of coccidiosis or it can be administered to individual animals at a higher dose to treat clinical coccidiosis.
+Corid® (amprolium) is the only coccidia drug that can be used as both a preventative and treatment for coccidiosis.
+It can be mixed in the drinking water to prevent outbreaks of coccidiosis or it can be administered to individual animals at a higher dose to treat clinical coccidiosis.
+It is a better treatment than preventative.
 Corid has a unique mode of action.
 It mimics thiamine (vitamin B12).
 When the coccidia ingest Corid, they experience thiamine deficiency and starve from malnutrition.
-Sulfa drugs are also used to treat coccidiosis.

 Trade name